Statistical Effort Modelling of Game Resource Localisation Attacks: Instantiation and Experimental Evaluation

 \subsection{Collecting Dumps}

 Attack strategies differ not only in the \emph{location pruning logic} used to narrow candidate locations, but also in how attackers decide when to perform the next pruning step (i.e., next scan) and which game actions to execute between steps.
 Consequently, when simulating attacks, the defender must carefully select both the dump collection logic and dump selection approach.
 For our experimental evaluation, we use two dump collection approaches, each tailored to different attack strategies.
+Each of these approaches rely on a single game play, so they do not involve the extension discussed in Section~\ref{sec:extension_multiple_game_plays}.

 For each dump collection approach, we use a script that launches a game and leverages scanmem to capture process memory at regular intervals\footnote{The interval between the memory dumps corresponds to in-game time.
 Taking the dump itself also takes some time, but this is not counted as part of the interval, because the game process is suspended.} during gameplay.
 The approaches differ only in the interval and in how the resource value is changed between subsequent dumps (coins in SuperTux, bullet count in AssaultCube).
 In all experiments, we play the games to record dumps with the following resource range: in SuperTux from 100 coins up to 107, in AssaultCube from 20 bullets\footnote{In AssaultCube, the user can use different weapons (gun, assault rifle, grenades, etc.).
 The magazines for each weapon are stored in a single array, thus we opted to protect the whole array, \ie the magazines for all weapons.
 However, we performed the simulation only on the default weapon, the assault rifle.} down to 13.